Curriculum Development for High School Students Studying Computer Science

 Curriculum : One Hour

-Given these four learning goals, the curriculum can give a high level mapping of the individual aspects and their relation to each other.
-Framing it in the context of baking serves facilitates this purpose, as Gentner proposes that “an important implication…is that the simple act of comparing two things promotes a structural alignment that renders the common structure more salient” (Gentner, 757).
-In this analogy, we would discuss the high level problem of baking a cake.
+Given these four learning goals, the curriculum can give a high level mapping of individual aspects of computer science problem solving and their relation to each other.
+Framing it in the context of baking facilitates this purpose, as Gentner proposes that “an important implication…is that the simple act of comparing two things promotes a structural alignment that renders the common structure more salient” (Gentner, 757).
+In this “baking” analogy, we would discuss the high level problem of constructing a cake.
 Aligning with the first goal, we can divide the process of making this cake into specific subproblems, such as procuring the ingredients, measuring out each ingredient, combining the ingredients in a specific order, and finally baking the ingredients.
 We can relay how each subproblem can be divided further into sub-subproblems such as taking out a certain amount of flour, or mixing the butter and the sugar.
 This can be compared to the process of counting the prime numbers upto a certain number, which in itself is divided into composable subprocesses — generating numbers, identifying primes, counting the primes.

 Curriculum : One Week